meg-simula/mri2fem-lectures/README.md

-These lectures are given via two devices: one laptop (screen) mainly used for seeing the audience and the chat; an iPad and iPencil running Goodnotes for showing slides with easy annotation, following links to online material (Zenodo, Github) including videos from Youtube.
+These lectures are given via two devices: one laptop (screen) mainly used for seeing the audience and the chat; an iPad and iPencil running Goodnotes for showing slides with easy annotation, following links to online material (Zenodo, Github) including videos from YouTube.

 Do a practice run of each lecture in before-hand.